TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 OTA does not share or sell any data to third parties with the exception of third parties who provide services on our behalf.
 OTA occasionally hires other companies, consultants and contractors to provide limited services.
 They are required to maintain the confidentiality of the information and are prohibited from using that information for any other purpose.  \[Learn More\]

 **Cookies and Other Tracking Technologies**
-We and our service providers may use tracking technologies such as cookies, beacons, tags, and scripts, to analyze trends, administer the Site, track users’ movements around the Site, and gather demographic information about our user base as a whole.
+We and our service providers may use tracking technologies such as cookies, beacons, tags, scripts or similar technologies, to analyze trends, administer the Site, track users’ movements around the Site, and gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies from these companies on an individual or aggregated basis. \[Learn More\]

 **User Options**
 OTA honors a user's Do Not Track Setting, directing a site to not share tracking information with any third party with the exception of providing services on OTA's behalf as outlined above.
 Receiving email messages from OTA is optional and we provide choice options.
 Users can also access the personal information they have provided to OTA for the purposes of reviewing, updating, and deleting such information.  \[Learn More\]